-I confirm that the appropriate consultations have taken in place and the outcomes are as detailed below Signed: Chris Moore Director of Corporate Services

-1. Scrutiny Committee request for pre-deter mination Not applicable
+I confirm that the appropriate consultations have take Signed: Chris Moore nfirm that the appropriate consultations have taken in place and the outcomes are as detailed below ned: Chris Moore Director of Corporate Services 1.
+Scrutiny Committee request for pre-dete rmination Not applicable 2.Local Member(s) - Not applicable 3.Community / Town Council - Not applicable 4.Relevant Partners - Not applicable 5.Staff Side Representatives and other Organisations - Not applicable CABINET MEMBER PORTFOLIO HOLDER AWARE/CONSULTED Yes

-If yes include the following information: -

-Scrutiny Committee

-Date the report was considered:-

-Scrutiny Committee Outcome/Recommendations:-

-2.Local Member(s) - Not applicable

-3.Community / Town Council - Not applicable

-4.Relevant Partners - Not applicable

-5.Staff Side Representatives and other Organisations - Not applicable

-CABINET MEMBER PORTFOLIO Include any observations here

-HOLDER(S) AWARE/CONSULTED

-NO

-Section 100D Local Government Act, 1972 - Access to Information

-List of Background Papers used in the preparation of this report:

-THESE ARE DETAILED BELOW
+Section 100D Local Government Act, 1972 - Access to Information List of Background Papers used in the preparation of this report: THESE ARE DETAILED BELOW Title of Document File Ref No. Locations that the papers are available for public inspection 2022/23 Budget Corporate Services Department, County Hall, Carmarthen